LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/role-based-access/_index.md

 **TODO**

+{{% notice blue Note "rocket" %}}
+The code for this section begins with the [spring-security-features branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/spring-security-features) and ends with the [role-based-access branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/role-based-access) of the `CodingEventsJava` repository.
+{{% /notice %}}

 ## Adding Role-Based Features for Users - TEXT

 The first portion of this lesson will add event attendance relationships